PGY2 Ambulatory Care Pharmacy Residency

 Our PGY2 Ambulatory Care Pharmacy Residency is a one-year postgraduate specialty training program that offers residents an immersive experience in all aspects related to ambulatory care pharmacy after they have completed a PGY1 residency.

 The goals of the program are to help the resident specialize in patient care related to ambulatory patients, and to gain experience in collaborative interdisciplinary ambulatory practice.
-By the end of the program, residents will be able to manage medication therapy for complex patients with multiple disease states.
-Additionally, residents will gain experience in ambulatory pharmacy leadership, including management and precepting activities.
+By the end of the program, the resident will be able to manage medication therapy for complex patients with multiple disease states.
+Additionally, the resident will gain experience in ambulatory pharmacy leadership, including management and precepting activities.

-As a pharmacy department that offers comprehensive health services for the community, our program offers ambulatory care experiences in diverse settings – see below for learning experiences offered.
-During the 12-month program, the PGY2 ambulatory care pharmacy residents will complete training in pharmacy operations and rotate through learning experiences that will expose them to a variety of disease states.
+As a pharmacy department that offers comprehensive health services for the community, our program offers ambulatory care experiences in a number of diverse settings – see below for learning experiences offered.
+During the 12-month program, the PGY2 ambulatory care pharmacy resident will complete training in pharmacy operations and rotate through learning experiences that will expose them to a variety of disease states.
 The resident will also complete a year-long residency project to be presented at a conference.

 At the completion of the PGY2 Ambulatory Care Pharmacy Residency, the resident will be fully prepared to serve as an ambulatory care pharmacist, with the potential to become a supervisor or manager.